rexebin/InputTinyEditor.Blazor/Readme.md

 An Input component wrapping TinyMCE Blazor Component,  to be used inside an EditForm component.
 It offers the same validations experience as Blazor’s build-in form components out of the box.

+# Changelog

+1. 1.0.0: Initial release

+1. 1.0.1: Validation is merged into the official TinyMCE Blazor component.
+This component offers a few configuration parameters for convenience.

 <img src="./InputTinyEditor.gif" alt="drawing" width="600"/>

 ## Installation